dnsimple/dnsimple-support/content/articles/domain-apex-heroku.md

 ---
+meta: How to point your domain to your Heroku application using DNSimple.
 title: Pointing the Domain Apex to Heroku
 excerpt: How to point your domain to your Heroku application using DNSimple.
 categories: